the-future-of-benchmarking/dapp/README.md

 # Simple Benchmarking Contract
 Illustrates a pretty basic benchmarking contract.
-Beware of the inbuilt 5 digit prezition behind the comma when calculating the average.

 The contract uses an upper and lower bound to validate the entry.
 Additionally the deploying party may choose an unit (i.e. Mio. €).
 The benchmarkees are deduplicated (one entry per benchmarkee).